 FTX vs Binance Futures: A Comprehensive Comparison

-FTX is the fifth-largest crypto derivatives trading platform by trading volume.
+FTX Exchange is the fifth-largest crypto derivatives trading platform by trading volume.
 It was founded in 2018 by veteran trader Sam Bankman-Fried and is backed by leading crypto VC firms including Binance.

-The platform offers derivatives trading in over 150 perpetual and quarterly futures markets, leveraged tokens, options with leverage of up to 101X.
+The platform offers derivatives trading in over 150 perpetual and quarterly futures markets, leveraged tokens, and options with leverage of up to 101X.

 Binance is the leading crypto exchange platform in the market and leads the chart in both the spot and derivatives market by trading volume.

 The exchange has a wide range of product offerings in the derivatives segment that includes perpetual futures contracts, leveraged tokens, vanilla options.
 It offers leverage of up to 125X.